tylerharter/cs320/s20/lab1/ssh.md

 <img src="img/14.png" width=600>

 3. Open your terminal, and run the command `ssh-keygen`.
+You should be able to just use the defaults by hitting enter a few times.
 It looks like the following on a Mac, but should work the same on Windows.
 If `ssh-keygen` isn't found, then you should skip the rest of this section and go back to the next steps on the [main page](README.md)